dantasse/ssuiweb2014/p3/project3.md

 - mousemove: The mouse has moved over the object.
 - mouseenter: The mouse has entered the object.
 - mouseleave: The mouse has left the object.
-- keypress: A key was pressed.
+- keydown: A key on the keyboard was pressed down. (this will be global; your statemachine for any element should respond whenever a key is pressed, no matter where the focus is.)
 - timertick30ms: A timer that goes off every 30 milliseconds has gone off (useful for animations)

 Relevant spec: [here is a full list](https://developer.mozilla.org/en-US/docs/Web/Events) of events that the browser will send you. (btw, it says the parameter is case insensitive, but I found it to be case sensitive.)
-Your state machine only has to respond to the eight above. (well, the seven plus timertick30ms, which you have to fire yourself.)
+Your state machine only has to respond to the eight above. (well, the seven plus timertick30ms, which you have to fire yourself.
+[CustomEvent](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) may be helpful.)

 ## Testing Your State Machine